New Student Information

 RESTORING ELIGIBILITY

 PhD students whose appeals are granted will receive federal financial aid but will be expected to adhere to the Academic Plan as well as maintaining SAP standards.
-Journalism students will be expected to return to and maintain financial aid SAP standards.

-Students who choose to remain enrolled at the School without the receipt of Title IV funding may request a review of their academic records after any term in which they are enrolled without such benefits to determine whether the appropriate standards for the degree program(s) in which the students are enrolled have been met.
+PhD in Communications students who choose to remain enrolled at the School without the receipt of Title IV funding may request a review of their academic records after any term in which they are enrolled without such benefits to determine whether the appropriate standards for the degree program(s) in which the students are enrolled have been met.
 If the standards are met, eligibility is regained for subsequent terms in the academic year.

-Students who choose to remain enrolled at the School without the receipt of Title IV funding or institutional aid are responsible for all debts owed to the University, including any fees or tuition that may have been incurred during the review process.
+PhD in Communications students who choose to remain enrolled at the School without the receipt of Title IV funding or institutional aid are responsible for all debts owed to the University, including any fees or tuition that may have been incurred during the review process.

 NOTIFICATIONS

-Note: If a student has a grade change or correction to their academic record subsequent to the review process, he/she should notify the Office of Student Financial Planning in writing to request a re-evaluation of their academic progress.
+Note: If a student has a grade change or correction to their academic record subsequent to the review process, he/she should notify the Office of Student Financial Planning in writing to request a re-evaluation of their academic progress

 Policy on Student Suggestions